 Behavioral Assessment & Intervention Team (BAIT)

-Muskingum University strives to maintain an environment that is safe from any kind of threats to the community.
+Muskingum University strives to maintain an environment of care and concern for all in our community, as well as one that is safe from threats to the community or its individual members.

 Members of this team include the Dean of Students, Assistant Dean of Students, Director of Residence Life, Director of Counseling, and representatives from Academic Affairs.
 Other staff may be included depending on the nature of the potential issue or threat.